CLI Reference

 hpc-compose dev -f examples/dev-python-app.yaml

-hpc-compose dev -f compose.yaml --watch-path ./src --debounce-ms 500
+hpc-compose dev -f compose.yaml --watch-paths ./src --debounce-ms 500

 Directory bind mounts are mapped back to affected services.
-File mounts, missing paths, container-only paths, cache paths, and non-directory paths are ignored. --watch-path adds an explicit directory and restarts all services when it changes.
+File mounts, missing paths, container-only paths, cache paths, and non-directory paths are ignored. --watch-paths adds an explicit directory and restarts all services when it changes.
 By default, leaving dev stops the local supervisor; use --keep-running when you want the tracked local job to continue.

 Useful dev options: